MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

 - The DC fully qualified domain name
 - The Windows event ID

 TimeGenerated is the timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
-The format should match yyyyMMddHHmmss.FFFFFF, preferably in milliseconds accuracy, this is very important.
+The format should match yyyyMMddHHmmss.FFFFFF, preferably in milliseconds accuracy, this is important.

 Message is the original event text from the Windows event